PBX and Trunk Services will attempt to Register on the platform so we can communicate with them.

 - We will try to use SRV records if available, failing that we will fallback to A records.

-- Check your Firewall is not blocking our SBC IP addresses.
+- Check the Firewall is not blocking any SBC IP addresses.
 These are shown at the bottom of the Services > PBX/Trunk page.
 Note that these IPs are only used for SIP signalling.
 The media could come from different IP addresses so we do not recommend whitelisting IP addresses for RTP during a call.

 - Double check your authentication credentials.
 It is sometimes helpful to confirm registration via a soft phone, then with the soft phone no longer registering use those credentials in our portal.